lisatiann/divergent-coding-test/README.md

 git clone https://github.com/lisatiann/divergent-coding-test.git
 ```

-2. Install the node packages for both the serve and client.
+2. Install the node packages for both the serve and client
 ```
 npm install
 ```